secretstartups/handbook/product/fulfillment-guide/index.html.md

 | Customer account labeled as having bad debt | Billing team has identified this account as having bad debt.
 You will see either of these fields populated on the Zuora Billing Account: `Support hold`, `Credit hold`. |
 | Customer account belongs to a trade restricted country | Customers with the SoldTo address in [these countries](https://gitlab.com/gitlab-org/customers-gitlab-com/-/issues/6431#proposal) are not eligible for a temporary extension. |

-## Billing & Subscription Management Features
+## Subscription Management Features

-List of features managed by the [billing and subscription management group](https://about.gitlab.com/direction/fulfillment/billing-and-subscription-management/) within the [Fulfillment section](https://about.gitlab.com/direction/fulfillment/).
+List of features managed by the [subscription management group](https://about.gitlab.com/direction/fulfillment/subscription-management/) within the [Fulfillment section](https://about.gitlab.com/direction/fulfillment/).

 #### Subscription Renewal and Auto-Renewal